-Try this instead.
-At some point before you go to the gym, ideally the night before, write down exactly what you will do, including the exercises, sets, and reps.
+But even if you know exatly what you're going to do tomorrow, you can upgrade it by doing this: At some point before you go to the gym, ideally the night before, write down exactly what you will do, including the exercises, sets, and reps.
 Set specific goals.
 For instance, maybe you squatted 315 pounds for 9 reps last week.
 It could be your goal this week to get 10 reps.
 Rep goals are excellent because they are easily quantifiable.
 You either hit the goal or you don't.
 Get yourself a small spiral notebook or keep records on your phone, but you should have every workout planned out along with at least one specific goal.

 You can't get stronger on every exercise every time, but you certainly can pick just one or two to focus on.
 Many people find it best to stick with one exercise for 4-8 weeks, such as the bench press, squat, or deadlift, trying to move up in small weight increments week by week or do another rep with the same weight until it's time to put a little more on the bar.